akornato/multi-token-minter/README.md

 This demonstrates an ERC1155/ERC2771 semi-fungible contract with meta transactions and token metadata stored on IPFS, as well as a gasless web app to initialize, view and mint new tokens.

-Contracts are deployed to Goerli and Mumbai.
+Contracts are deployed to Polygon Mumbai.
 The web app is deployed at https://multi-token-minter.vercel.app

 Tech: